 Most lenders let you buy down your interest rate using what are known as “points” or “discount points.”
 Each point you buy costs 1% of your loan amount.
 In most cases, buying one point will reduce your interest rate by 0.25%.

 For example, if your new loan balance is $200,000, and you decide to buy one point to lower your rate by 0.25%, it will cost you an additional $2,000 at the closing table.

 So, how do you know if buying points is the right move?

-First, if you can’t make a large upfront payment to the lender, then you’ll probably want to stick with the quoted rate.
+First, if you can’t afford the higher closing costs, you may want to stick with the quoted rate and forego discount points.

 If you can’t make a large upfront payment, you’ll probably want to skip discount points and stick with the quoted rate.

-If you can afford a larger upfront payment — and your ultimate goal is to get an ultra-low rate — you might consider buying down your rate.
+If you can afford a larger upfront payment — and your ultimate goal is to get your best refinance rate — you might consider buying down your quoted interest rate.

 However, you’ll need to bring an additional $2,000 to the closing table to pay for that point.

 |Refinance loan amount||$200,000||$200,000|